grezniczek/redcap_survey_auth/README.md

 v1.0.0  | Initial release.
 v1.1.0  | Bugfixes (IE11 compatibility).
 v1.1.1  | Add call to disableUserBasedSettingPermissions() in order to support older REDCap versions.
-Fixed the bug that REDCap's LDAP configuration was not available (the module would only work for explicitly set LDAP configurations).
+Fixed the bug that REDCap's LDAP configuration was not available (the module would only work for explicitly set LDAP configurations). v1.2.0  | This version does not perform AJAX requests any more and can operate (with limitations) without providing an API token.